Codein-Labs/ibexa-seo-toolkit/docs/USAGE.md

 On the `product` content type, the field identified by `description` will be analyzed.

+`siteaccesses_blocklist`: Some siteaccesses can't be analyzed, admin for example.
+Block them here from being analyzed.
 `blocklist`: You can prevent some analyzers to run, if you don't find them useful.

 ## Sitemap